PartImageNet: A Large, High-Quality Dataset of Parts: Related Work

-\textbf{Part-based Few-shot Learning.} Few-shot learning is a long-lasting important problem and many methods have been proposed to address it from different aspects \cite{finn2017model, snell2017prototypical, tian2020rethinking, chen2021meta, yang2021free, yang2021bridge, zhang2021graph}.
-Recently, parts have shown to be beneficial to it as the modeling of parts alleviates the scarcity of training data and enables efficient transfer learning between classes.
-He et al. \cite{he2021compas} exploit the fact that the feature vectors in the CNN can be viewed as part detectors and conduct clustering on them followed by modeling their geometry relations.
-Similarly, Xu et al. \cite{xu2020attentional} expand CNNs with a constellation model, which performs cell feature clustering and encoding with a dense part representation.
-Additionally, it has been shown that few-shot segmentation also benefits from the modeling of parts.
+\textbf{Unsupervised Part Exploitation on general tasks} Due to the lack of annotated data on a more general set of classes, research on parts for non-human object classes is often unsupervised.
+Thewlis et al. \cite{thewlis2017unsupervised} proposed to enforce the equivariance of landmark locations under artificial transformations of images to generate semantic meaningful parts of objects.
+Lorenz et al. \cite{Lorenz_2019_CVPR} improved part discovery by simultaneously exploiting the invariance and equivariance constraints between synthetically transformed images and disentangling the shape and appearance of objects.
+Recently, parts have shown to be beneficial to unsupervised, or few-shot, object learning since the modeling of parts helps alleviates the scarcity of training data provided the parts can be shared between different classes.
+He et al. \cite{he2021compas} exploited the fact that the feature vectors in the CNN can be viewed approximately as part detectors and their geometry relations could be estimated by clustering.
+Additionally, it has been shown that few-shot segmentation benefits from the modeling of parts.
 Liu et al. \cite{liu2020part} decomposes the holistic class representation into a set of part-aware prototypes, capable of capturing diverse and fine-grained object features, which benefits semantic segmentation.

-Nguyen and Todorovic \cite{nguyen2021fapis} explicitly model latent object parts that are shared across training object classes, which is expected to facilitate few-shot learning on new classes at test time.
-However, the part modeling of these methods mainly relies on unsupervised clustering combined with some kind of attention.
-It remains unclear if this approach really can lead to the learning of semantically meaningful parts.
-It is important to introduce dataset with part annotation to analyze the actual effectiveness of such part modeling and promote the further research on this promising direction.
+However, the part modeling of these methods mainly relies on unsupervised clustering combined with attention mechanisms.
+Without strong supervision, the results produced by these methods are not very satisfactory, because they only generate meaningful part segmentation in a few simple scenarios.
+It remains unclear if these approaches can really lead to the learning of semantically meaningful parts without evaluation.
+Thus it is important to introduce dataset with part annotation to analyze the actual effectiveness of such part modeling and promote the further research on this promising direction.